"I don't understand why there's such resistance to change when I've done everything I can to make this department work".

 After all, change often occurs as a direct result of resistance.
 Great men, such as Nelson Mandela, are testimony to this.

-It helps to understand that resistance is a normal response and that trying to avoid any resistance is futile.
-Accepting this immediately allows a different response to resistance in which we anticipate it and work with it.
+It helps to understand that resistance is a normal response and that trying to avoid any resistance is ridiculous.

 It can be hard to understand, especially if you're focusing on the benefits.

-Yes, most of us hold a deep fear of change and our ability to adapt.
+Many of us hold a deep fear of change and doubt our ability to adapt to new expectations.

 Many of the reasons for people's reluctance or refusal to change are related to the fear of change.